-I sell my clothes on etsy and in a handful of shops around Montana.
+I sell my clothes at www.shopgeo.net and in a handful of shops around Montana and the US.
+Click here to see list of retailers.
 I do all states, countries, continents…any geographical silhouette your heart desires!

 Can I find your writing anywhere else?
 Will you write a book?

-I have a weekly column at mamalode.com called mama digs.
-It comes out every Monday morning.
+Here is a list of my mama digs columns I wrote for mamalode.com for several years.
+Here is a list of press and writing, elsewhere.
 I really want to write a book and am getting closer to pulling the trigger.
 You’ll know about it when it happens!

 Can I link to your site?
 Can I copy your idea?